scriptrdotio/howto/mqtt/subscribe_to_remote_mqtt.md

 - From the user interface
 - From the code of another script

-### Subcribing a script to a channel from the user interface
+### Subcribe a script to a channel from the user interface

 - In the [workspace](https://www.scriptr.io/workspace), select the script you wish to subscribe to the channel, from the tree view on the left side of the screen
 - In the editor area, click on the **Subscribe button**